 What’s included in a Declaration of Trust will depend on your individual circumstances.
 It can include:

-- How much each person contributes to the deposit, and how much will be repaid
+- How much each person contributes to the deposit, and how much will be repaid to them

-- How much each person will pay towards the mortgage, and how the mortgage will be paid off
+- How much each person will pay towards the mortgage, and how the mortgage will ultimately be paid off

 It’s up to you what you want to include in your Declaration of Trust, but ultimately it’s there to help protect each person’s financial interest.